paradisec-archive/archiving_workflow/index.md

 Click on the link in your email to confirm.

-You are now a PARADISEC user!
+Congratulations, you are now a PARADISEC user!
 It is recommended that you browse the collections held in PARADISEC so that you can investigate the different ways collections can be organised.
 Below are a some examples:
 * ***PhD thesis:*** [OE1](https://dx.doi.org/10.4225/72/58949afab6af0) is a collection of narratives and wordlists that the depositor used in writing their PhD thesis.
 This includes the segmented audio files that are linked to the exemplar utterances within the thesis.
 * ***Field methods course:*** The [MEU1](https://dx.doi.org/10.26278/5e00d67b8be35) collection holds all recordings generated during a field methods course.
 Note how the different type of events (classroom recordings vs breakout sessions) are kept together by the nature of the item names.
 * ***Separate collections for each language/dialect/variety:*** Explore two of this depositor's 27 collections, [SDM42](https://catalog.paradisec.org.au/collections/SDM42) and [SDM45](http://catalog.paradisec.org.au/collections/SDM45).
 Each of these collections feature one language variety.
 There is no limit as to how many collections you can create.